Beldin123/lpo/README.md

 LPO indirectly makes use of the callable C functions available in the Cplex solver by using the independent GPX package.

+### Dependencies

+The lpo package is dependent on the gpx package and the errors package, both of which are available in github and must be downloaded separately.
+The import statments are:

+  import (
+    "github.com/pk/errors"
+    "github.com/go-opt/gpx"
+  )

+The gpx package is itself dependent on the installation and configuration of Cplex.
+Please refer to that package for details.

 ### Executable

 The lporun subdirectory contains the executable intended as a tutorial demonstrating how lpo and gpx functions are used as well